Xlov

-Xlov (stylized in all caps) is a South Korean boy band formed and managed by 257 Entertainment.
+Xlov (stylized in all caps) is a South Korean musical group formed by StrangeLab Inc. (formerly 257 Entertainment).
+The group was previously managed by WM Entertainment, which integrated with 257 Entertainment in August 2026.
 The group consists of four members: Wumuti, Rui, Hyun, and Haru.
 They debuted on January 7, 2025, with their single album I'mma Be.

-Name

-The group name is a combination "X", which represents the unknown and negation, and "lov", which represents unfinished love, with different forms and meanings.
-The group's theme is "genderless concept".
+With a "genderless" concept, the group is known for their androgynous style and themes of being one's authentic self.

 History

 Pre-debut and other activities

 In 2015, Wumuti participated and won the first season of MBC Music's reality competition series Super Idol, debuting as a member of Swin.
-He then participated in three reality programs: MBC's Under Nineteen in 2018, Mnet's Boys Planet and Build Up: Vocal Boy Group Survival in 2023 and 2024, respectively.
+They then participated in three reality programs: MBC's Under Nineteen in 2018, Mnet's Boys Planet and Build Up: Vocal Boy Group Survival in 2023 and 2024, respectively.
 Following Build Up, Wumuti was active as a member of the project group Waterfire.
-In 2024, Wumuti made his solo debut with the single "You Make Me Better".
+In 2024, Wumuti made their solo debut with the single "You Make Me Better".

-Haru and Rui, then going by his full name, participated alongside Wumuti as individual trainees in Mnet's Boys Planet in 2023.
+Haru and Rui, then going by their full name Chen Kuanjui, participated alongside Wumuti as individual trainees in Mnet's Boys Planet in 2023.